RoboCupAtHomeJP/AtHome2024/rules/OPL/cml_en.md

 ### To Volunteer

-- Preparation
-  - Select an operator
-  - Announce the possible placement locations
+Volunteers are freely selected by the competing team, and will perform the following tasks:

+- Select one (1) volunteer for the `Follow Me` task.
-  - Select 2-4 people who make a queue near the goal.
+- Select from two (2) to four (4) people who make a queue near the goal.
-  - Select obstacles that the robot will face when it is outside.
-- Announcement (Setup day)
+- Gather thirty (30) minutes before the test starts.
+- Receive instructions about the task.
+- The guests may follow the orders given by the robot only, and not act by their own.

+> [!WARNING]
+> Any information about the guests must not be shared with the competing team.
+Such action may result to the penalty in the scoring or disqualification of the team.

+> [!NOTE]
+> If the competing team is not able to gather enough volunteers, support from other teams will be requested.

+### To Scorer

+Scorers are selected according to the *General Rules* [Scoring System](./gr_en.md#scoring-system) and will perform the following tasks:

+- Gather **thirty (30) minutes** before the test starts.
+- Receive instructions about the score sheet, guests' information and command.
+- Score the competition.
+- Confirm the score with the other scorers and TC.
+- Submit the score sheet to the TC.

+> [!WARNING]
+> Any information about the guests must not be shared with the competing team.
+Such action may result to the penalty in the scoring or disqualification of the team.

+### To TC

+- During `Setup Day`:
-  - Select the robot's `starting point` and announce it.
+  - Select the robot's `starting location` and announce it.
   - Select which bag to be grasped and announce it.
   - Announce the obstacles to be used.

+- Before the test:
+  - Prepare the obstacles that the robot will face when it is outside.
-- Announce (just before the competition starts)
+  - Announce the possible placement of the obstacles.

-  - Select the goal position.
+- During the test:
-  - Select the position where the bag is placed.
+  - Announce the position where the bag is placed.

-### To Referee

-- Gather 30 minutes before the competition, receive instructions, and receive the score sheet.
-- Act as the referee as described during the task.
-- Verify scoring content with other TCs.
-- Submit the score sheet.
+  - Announce the `Follow-me goal location`.

-> [!NOTE]
-> Members of each teams are selected to be TCs and score the tasks of other teams' competitions.
-For details, please refer to the [Scoring System](./gr_en.md#scoring-system).